 - First, the power clean is good for turning strength into explosiveness, but it isn’t good for developing muscle size or strength in the first place.
 It’s an Olympic lift.
 It’s too technical, there’s too little time under tension, and it isn’t very heavy.

 - Second, there’s no lift for the upper back and biceps.
 That makes sense.
 That type of strength is a lower priority for football and rugby players.
 But it’s another reason why this isn’t an ideal routine for developing all-around strength or aesthetics.
+(For instance, when we surveyed women, they rated our arms as the best muscle group to emphasize.)

 - Third, the low-bar squat is given a massive emphasis, making the program unbalanced.
 Since this is such a dominant part of the program, let’s dive a little deeper into this point.